renpy/renpy/sphinx/source/quickstart.rst

 One problem with the first example is that it requires you to repeatedly type the name of a character each time they speak.
 In a dialogue-heavy game, this might be a lot of typing.
-Also, both character names are displayed in the same way, in fairly boring white text.
+Also, both character names are displayed in the same way, in the accent color selected when starting the game.
 To fix this, Ren'Py lets you define characters in advance.
 This lets you associate a short name with a character, and to change the color of the character's name.

 ::